 Play is an important part of our learning.
 Through purposeful play, the children enhance their knowledge and understanding of the world.
 They are introduced to a wide range of activities that provide learning opportunities for all our children.

-We support children’s natural curiosity by providing a wide range of experiences, and plenty of positive interaction with well-trained, caring, professional staff.
+We support children’s natural curiosity by providing a wide range of experiences at nursery, and plenty of positive interaction with well-trained, caring, professional staff.

 The first five years of a child’s life are the most important.
 We are here to give the support and care to help make them happy, confident children.
 We work under the Early Years Foundation Stage, a statutory framework, designed to ensure that children get the best possible start in life.